Legislature(2025 - 2026)GRUENBERG 120

 federal research effort but was run by the BBSRI, meaning that

-it is a "team effort".
+it is a "team effort."
 He said that ADF&G was using the

 information from them to design alternatives to reduce chum

-and they neither were a state or federal entity.
+neither a state nor federal entity.

-of testing either in Alaska or nationwide.
+doing this kind of testing either in Alaska or nationwide.

 COMMISSIONER VINCENT-LANG responded that currently similar